amabdulr/CNWG/10-Core Writing Structures.md

    - Do not use references like "below" or "as follows." or "following"
    - Do not use any any occurrences of directional words such as "following", "follows", "preceding", "precedes", "below", "above".
 However, do not confuse or flag usage of the word follow (as in follow these steps).

-   - **Example**: Instead of "The table below shows...", use "Table 1 shows..."
+   - **Examples for Clarification (Do Not Analyze):**: Instead of "The table below shows...", use "Table 1 shows..."